Top Programming Languages for Android Development

 As of the first quarter of 2021, Google Play offered 3.48 million apps.

-If you're considering creating your own application, you might wonder what the best language for Android apps is.
+If you're considering creating your own Android app development solutions, you might wonder what the best language for Android apps is.
 Here’s an overview of the most popular options developers choose.